gumyr/build123d/README.md

 Build123D is an alternate to the [CadQuery](https://cadquery.readthedocs.io/en/latest/index.html) Fluent API.
-It has several advantages over this API but the largest one is that Build123D is more Pythonic than CadQuery 2.x. making it easier to learn and more functional.
+It has several advantages over this API but the largest one is that build123d enables the full python toolbox when designing objects - for loops, references to objects, list sorting and filtering, etc. - unconstrained by the limitations of method chaining used in CadQuery 2.x.

 The documentation for **build123d** can found at [readthedocs](https://build123d.readthedocs.io/en/latest/index.html).